About Heritage Inspirations

 Kayla leads guests along the vast sandhill bluffs and dark lava tubes of El Malpais.

-Marianne Sundquist, Inspired Chef
+Marianne Sundquist, Culinary Program Developer & Inspired Glamping Chef

 As a child born into an Italian family, Marianne quickly realized that the kitchen was the heart of the home, and cooking for each other translated into love.
 With large holiday family gatherings in New York City, she could see how gathering around a table was a unique part of everyday life.
 “The real enchantment of these visits, the memories that are etched in my heart forever, are the flavors, sounds, smells, and connections that came from cooking and eating together.
 To me, this potential was nothing short of magical.”